ShalomGoodman/CURBIT-SERVER/Proposal.md

 - I want to be able to allows users to save their favorite items and be alerted when new items fitting their preferences are posted

 - I want to be able to upload photos of items seen using the Post ( /listings) route

+- I want to have users be required to post a picture proving that the item they is actually claimed